limbernie/limbernie.github.io/_posts/2018-06-17-blackmarket-1-walkthrough.md

 ### BlackMarket Auto Workshop

 Hmm.
 Another web application?
-No wonder I saw `eworkshop` during database enumeration.
 I got a `404 - Not Found` when I navigated to `/eworkshop` following the trail.

 Not knowing how to proceed, I use the following command hoping that I'll be lucky enough to locate the web application by trying all the alphabetical letters before `workshop`.